nidup/vbot/README.md

     New command option to choose map
     use Guzzle for HTTP Client
-    A* lib for hero moving
+    A* lib for hero moving cf https://github.com/jmgq/php-a-star ?
+    FSM based Bot cf https://github.com/yohang/Finite ?
-    Use a model to represent game state
+    Use a model to represent game state, observer to update ?
     Store states, games

 ## Libraries deps: